-Expresses basic information and simple, personal ideas and opinions related to familiar topics.
+Expresses basic information and simple, personal ideas and opinions, related to familiar topics.
 May show some development of ideas or elaboration.
 Makes limited cultural references.

-Relies on familiar vocabulary, sentence structures and script (including familiar kanji) when writing.
+Writing relies on familiar vocabulary, sentence structures, and script (including familiar kanji).
 Applies the rules of grammar, including word order, inconsistently.
-Uses a limited range of grammar and simple vocabulary structures.
+Uses a limited range of grammar, simple vocabulary structures, connectives and particles accurately and appropriately in most instances.
 Displays some inaccuracies when using complex vocabulary and sentence structures.
-Makes limited use of kanji and uses some characters repetitively.
-Uses some kanji incorrectly, with minor errors in furigana.
-Uses English words in certain contexts instead of katakana.
+Use of kanji is limited and some characters are used repetitively.
+Some kanji is used inappropriately, with minor errors in furigana.

-Writes texts which are characterised by short, simple sentences.
+Writing is characterised by short, simple sentences.
 Observes some of the conventions of text types.